 It has since been home to General Motors, the World War II-era Voice of America, and the Hearst Corporation.
 In 2009, in an extravagant 100th-birthday present from new owners M1 Real Estate, the Argonaut Building received a dramatic green makeover that transformed it from a piece of New York architectural history into, well, a piece of New York architectural history with impeccable sustainable bona fides and a pending application for LEED Gold certification.

 Considering that the Argonaut Building includes 40,000 square feet of retail space on the first three floors and 135,000 square feet of class-A office space above, a lot of work was required.
-When the $50 million renovation concludes, though, The Argonaut Building will have modern new elevators, a gleamingly restored lobby and 24-hour security and concierge presence; it will also boast LEED Gold Certification for Core and Shell.
+Now that the $50 million renovation has concluded, though, The Argonaut Building boasts modern new elevators, a gleamingly restored lobby and 24-hour security and concierge presence, along with LEED Gold Certification for Core and Shell.

 The Argonaut Building’s renovation is highlighted by the installation of a host of new, supremely energy-efficient building systems — everything from the HVAC system to plumbing and electric will get a state of the art update — that should leave the Argonaut Building as transformed on the inside as it is distinctive on the outside.
-The Argonaut Building, in short, is on its way to becoming a bona fide landmark, albeit of a different kind, in Midtown’s emerging green scene.
+The Argonaut Building, in short, is on its way to becoming a bona fide landmark, albeit of a different kind, in Midtown’s emerging high-performing, 21st-century office space scene.

 545 Madison Avenue Building Details

 - 224 West 57th Street, New York, New York

 - 135,000 square feet (office); 20,000 square feet (retail)